ephel-lang/nethra/README.md

 # Nethra

-Nethra is an experiment based on well know theory and constructions like:
+Nethra is an experiment based on well know theories and constructions like:
 - dependent function type,
 - dependent pair type,
 - recursive type and
 - core lambda calculus

+## Formal foundations

-## Terms
+### Terms

 ```
 n in Ident